PGSSoft/uglyfier/README.md

 ##### Gradle script for downsizing graphical assets in development builds

 ### Problem
-Usually you won't care how big the deployed APK file is.
-However, if you are using metered connection and remote ADB, it would be good idea to build possibly smallest APK package.
+Usually you don't care how big the deployed APK is.
+However, if you are using metered connection and remote ADB, it would be good idea to build possibly smallest APK file.

 ### Solution
 Uglyfier for Android is a gradle script which will shring all image resources in your application during build.
-It will look ugly, but image files will be 10 times smaller. **Ninepatch (9-patch) PNGs are fully supported!**
+It will look ugly, but image files will be 10 times smaller. **Ninepatch (9-patch) PNGs are fully supported, with transparency preserved!**

 ### Installation